The accommodation at Iskeroon comprises a suite, for stays of three days or more,

 - Rates from €100 per suite per night, fully inclusive

-- Each suite accommodates two people only – we do not have any family rooms
+- Our suite accommodates two people only – we do not have any family rooms

 - Dogs are not allowed

 “There’s a minimum three-night stay.
 This isn’t a quick stop on the way to somewhere – it’s an end destination.
 If you do succeed in getting a booking, you’ll want to stay longer.
-Geraldine Burkitt and David Hare’s wonderfully situated and beautifully renovated home is lauded by everyone from Condé Nast to the Washington Post.
-There are never more than six guests at a time, so get booking!”
+Geraldine Burkitt and David Hare’s wonderfully situated and beautifully renovated home is lauded by everyone from Condé Nast to the Washington Post.”

 By The Water’s Edge – Ireland’s Best Coastal Retreats

 “Iskeroon has an arrestingly beautiful setting overlooking Derrynane Harbour.
-It’s got the best of both worlds: tranquil and yet just a short walk to the beach or a lovely pub, or the pier for cruises to the Skelligs.
-With only three rooms, this place gets sold out long in advance, so book early.”
+It’s got the best of both worlds: tranquil and yet just a short walk to the beach or a lovely pub, or the pier for cruises to the Skelligs … this place gets sold out long in advance, so book early.”

 The Washington Post